DigitalMitford/DM_documentation/sustainingDH_notes.md

 5. Lather, rinse, repeat--this is recursive.
 As we publish, we see issues to correct in the source code.
 We find duplicate entries, etc.

+## Module A2
+General notes: Digital projects
+* fewer than 3 years
+* over 3 years with the expectation of eventual retirement
+* "book time"-- as long as book would last?
+This is not necessarily the default.

+Phases:
+* **Active Creation**: The project is being created, developed, updated
+* **Ongoing Maintenance**: regular, non-transformative activites to sustain the project are undertaken
+* **Retirement**: proactive project management ends, with proactive removal OR graceful degradation